 Pasta is probably the most recognized Italian dish.
 And for good reasons.
-Pasta plays a fundamental part in the diet of every Italian – even every day, from childhood ’til death!
+Pasta plays a fundamental part in the diet of every Italian – even daily!
 This article describes all main pasta types.

 Short or Long

-Even though subtle, the shape, size and thickness of pasta affects its texture on the palate, and the way it takes the sauce (hence the flavor).
-Because of this, tradition tends to dictate whether to choose short or long based on the preparation, in some cases even calls for a specific cut (e.g. in the case of ‘penne all’arrabbiata ‘ – not arabiatta!)
+Even though subtle, the shape, size, and thickness of pasta affect its texture on the palate, and the way it takes the sauce (hence the flavor).
+Because of this, tradition tends to dictate whether to choose short or long based on the preparation, in some cases even calls for a specific cut (e.g. in the case of penne all’arrabbiata – not arabiatta!).

-The shortest pastas are usually eaten in broth (‘pasta in brodo’), as opposed to in dry preparations (‘pasta asciutta’).
+The shortest kinds of pasta are usually eaten in broth (‘pasta in brodo’), as opposed to in dry preparations (‘pasta asciutta’).
 ‘Mac and cheese’ is an exception where a very short pasta is used in a dry dish – this, however, is not a traditional Italian recipe.

 Long pasta typically poses some “mechanical difficulties” to those that are not used to eating it.
 The proper way to eat long pasta doesn’t involve cutting it with a knife!
-Instead, it consists in rolling the strings around the fork (by rotating it in the hand), optionally using a spoon as a support (to help incorporate the sauce in the roll).
-It is considered OK to leave some strings hanging when taking the bite to the mouth and cut them with the teeth.
-Because of those hanging strings, long pasta is known to splash the person eating it, especially with watery tomato or oily sauces.
-That’s the main reason why in Italy it is very common to see people in restaurants wearing napkins around their necks.
+Instead, it consists in rolling the strings around the fork (by rotating it in the hand), optionally using a spoon as support (although this is not common in Italy).
+Long pasta is known to splash the person eating it, especially if tomato or oily sauces are used.
+That’s the main reason why in Italy it is not unusual to see people in restaurants wearing napkins around their necks.

 Fresh or Dried

-Because of its different texture and flavor, fresh pasta is considered more highly than the dried one, and on certain dishes it’s almost mandatory.
-However, quality dried pasta has different properties that work well for certain dishes, and in everyday’s cooking it’s definitely far more popular than the fresh one.
+Because of its different texture and flavor, fresh pasta is considered more highly than the dried one, and on certain dishes, it’s almost mandatory.
+However, quality dried pasta has different properties that work well for certain dishes, and in every day’s cooking, it’s far more popular than the fresh one.
 Every Italian has their own favorite brand of dried pasta, and they are very loyal to it (the most popular ones are Voiello, Barilla, De Cecco).

-Both dried and fresh pastas may or may not contain eggs.
+Both dried and fresh pasta may or may not contain eggs.
 Egg pasta has a different flavor and texture that works well for some delicate preparations.
-Common cuts of egg pasta are ‘tagliatelle‘, ‘pappardelle‘, ‘garganelli‘.
+Common cuts of egg pasta are tagliatelle, pappardelle, garganelli.

 Boiled or Baked

-Baked pasta, on the other hand, is filled or layered with other ingredients, covered in sauce and baked in the oven.
+Baked pasta, on the other hand, is filled or layered with other ingredients, covered in sauce, and baked in the oven.
 If dried pasta is used, it gets sometimes lightly pre-boiled before going in the oven.
-Examples are: ‘cannelloni ‘ (not caneloni!), or the world-famous ‘lasagna ‘ (plural: ‘lasagne ‘, or lasagnas in North America).
+Examples are: cannelloni (not caneloni!), or the world-famous lasagna (plural: lasagne ).

 Durum or Regular Wheat

-As mentioned, every boiled pasta is served with some kind of sauce, and the sauce has to be in a sufficient quantity to properly coat the pasta, and just a little more.
+As mentioned, every boiled pasta is served with some kind of sauce, and the sauce has to be in a sufficient quantity to coat the pasta, and just a little more.
 It’s a common Italian habit to eat the sauce remaining in the plate with some bread.
-This operation is called ‘fare la scarpetta’, which literally means: do the little shoe – shape a chunk of bread like a small shoe and wipe the plate clean!
+This operation is called ‘fare la scarpetta’, which literally means: doing the little shoe – shaping a chunk of bread like a small shoe and wipe the plate clean!

-Regardless of the type of sauce used, grated Parmigiano (or in some cases ‘Pecorino‘) is added (just before serving) pretty much to every pasta dish.
-A common exception are pastas with sauces containing fish.
+Regardless of the type of sauce used, grated Parmigiano (or in some cases aged Pecorino) is added (just before serving) pretty much to every pasta dish.
+A common exception is for sauces containing fish.

-It is interesting to note that probably 50% of pasta sauces are totally vegetarian – this contributes to making Italy a vegetarian-friendly country.
+It is interesting to note that probably 50% of pasta sauces are traditionally vegetarian – this contributes to making Italy a vegetarian-friendly country.

-Here is a list of the main families of sauces that are popular all around Italy (every Italian region has their own exclusive recipes, and it would be impossible to mention them all here).
-The list includes a few examples where every sauce is paired with its most typical cut of pasta.
+Every Italian region has its own exclusive pasta sauce recipes, and it would be impossible to mention them all here.
+However, there are a few families of sauces that are popular all around Italy.
+Here is a list of them where every sauce is paired with its most typical cut of pasta.